 The introduction of WordPress themes helped change all this.
-In this post, we explore what themes are, how they can help you save money on website development costs, and how themes let you easily customize your WP site.
+In this blog post, we explore what WordPress themes are, how WP themes help you and your business save money, and how themes allow you to easily customize your site.

-A New Development In Website Design
+A Revolution In Web Site Design

 (image source: www.dreamweaver-templates.org)